 City of Rocks doesn’t even appear until you’re practically right at the front entrance of this massive cluster of giant boulders melting into each other.
 This monolithic structure is volcanic rock.
 Wind and water etched the formation over time, leaving smooth, rounded surfaces.

 They told me they had spotted a mountain lion nearby the day prior, and that elk and bear were in the area, so I should keep a close eye on my pets.
-Of course, when they met Cool Whip and Herc later, they realized we didn’t have quite as much to worry about than if they’d been small, snack-sized dogs.
+Of course, when they met Cool Whip and Herc later, they realized we didn’t have quite as much to worry about as if they’d been small, snack-sized dogs.

 Cell Reception at City of Rocks